 When you lease or finance a vehicle, most lenders require vehicle owners to carry full insurance coverage.
 This includes the minimum liability and PIP requirements, plus comprehensive and collision coverage.
-Lenders may also recommend gap insurance, which pays the difference when a vehicle owner owes more than the cost to replace the vehicle if it’s totaled.
+Lenders may also require gap insurance, which pays the difference when a vehicle owner owes more than the market cost to replace the vehicle if it’s totaled.

 Consider your individual needs